er-hiba/Learn2Code/README.md

 ♡ [Math_Operations](https://github.com/er-hiba/Math_Operations.git) : is a program that allows users to perform various mathematical operations on two input numbers.
 ♡ [Number_Factorial](https://github.com/er-hiba/Number_Factorial.git) : is a program that calculates the factorial of a number.
 ♡ [Text_Composer](https://github.com/er-hiba/Text_Composer.git) : is a program that allows users to compose text by entering single characters interactively.
 ♡ [Prime_Number](https://github.com/er-hiba/Prime_Number.git) : is a program that determines if a number is prime or not.
+♡ [Multiplication_Table](https://github.com/er-hiba/Multiplication_Table.git) : is a program that generates a multiplication table from 0 to 10 for user-input integers.